-As the oldest wine bar in the city, Antigua Casa de Guardia is also one of the most beloved historic bars in Malaga.
+As the oldest wine bar in the city, Antigua Casa de Guardia (Alameda Principal, 18) is also one of the most beloved historic bars in Malaga.
 Don’t expect anything fancy here, but the no-frills atmosphere is part of the charm.
 There are no tables or chairs—simply an assortment of large wooden barrels and the bar itself.
-If you don’t mind being on your feet, this is a fabulous place to enjoy Malaga’s (mostly) sweet wine like a local.
+If you don’t mind being on your feet, this is a fabulous place to enjoy Malaga’s signature sweet wine like a local.

 2. El Pimpi

-A list of the best historic bars in Malaga would be incomplete without El Pimpi!
+A list of the best historic bars in Malaga would be incomplete without El Pimpi (Calle Granada, 62).
 This iconic establishment just across from the Roman Theater is best recognized by the large black barrels of wine on the terrace.
 Beloved by tourists and locals alike, many Spanish celebrities have enjoyed meals here, including born-and-bred malagueño Antonio Banderas!
-The outdoor seating area is lovely, but for a more intimate (and dare we say romantic?) experience, head to the beautifully decorated interior.
+The outdoor seating area is lovely, but for a more intimate (some would even say romantic) experience, head to the beautifully decorated interior.

 3. Cortijo de Pepe

-This bar is about as traditional as it gets!
-Cortijo de Pepe, despite having only been open since 1971, has earned its place as one of the best historic bars in Malaga.
+This bar is about as traditional as it gets.
+Cortijo de Pepe (Plaza de la Merced, 2), despite having only been open since 1971, has earned its place as one of the best historic bars in Malaga.
 The dark wood, traditional decor makes it feel like a turn-of-the-century bar, but the lively local atmosphere makes it anything but stuffy and old-fashioned.
 Remember that you can only get tapas in the bar part of the restaurant down below, so only grab a table on the upper level if you want to enjoy a sit-down meal.

 4. Cafe Central

-Did you know there are 10 different ways to order coffee in Malaga, and the unique local terminology originated at Cafe Central?
+Did you know there are 10 different ways to order coffee in Malaga, and the unique local terminology originated at Cafe Central (Plaza de la Constitución, 11)?
 Whether you want a “cloud,” a “shadow,” a “half-and-half” or anything in between, the birthplace of these unique terms is one of the best historic bars in Malaga.
 This is the perfect place to start your day with a traditional breakfast before heading out to see the sights.

 5. Las Merchanas

 Can’t make it to Malaga for Holy Week?
-No worries!
-At Las Mercahanas, they celebrate the iconic week leading up to Easter all year long.
+No worries.
+At Las Mercahanas (Calle Mosquera, 5), they celebrate the iconic week leading up to Easter all year long.
 Tucked away on a side street where few tourists wander, the clientele here is overwhelmingly local.
 As one of the most unique historic bars in Malaga, they show videos of Holy Week processions on a constant loop, which you can enjoy from within the bar decorated with other Spanish Easter memorabilia.